Unit 1.1 - Introduction

 Instructions for FFI module

-This part is relevant only if you're partaking in one of the modules on Rust FFI.
+This section is relevant only if you're taking part in one of the modules on Rust FFI.

 For doing FFI we will need to compile some C code and for that we need a C compiler installed.